 Manufacturers today are having difficulty hiring and retaining skilled workers and when coupled with historically low unemployment rates, companies are finding themselves in situations where traditional staffing models are not cutting it and they're being forced to think outside of the box when it comes to talent.
-Businesses today need strategic plans to solve personnel shortages when local staffing agencies aren't able to support their evolving needs and contingency plans for unexpected operational and supply chain disruptions from COVID-19, more commonly known as Coronaviris.
+Businesses today need strategic contingency plans to solve personnel shortages when local staffing agencies aren't able to support their evolving needs and contingency plans for unexpected operational and supply chain disruptions from COVID-19, more commonly known as Coronaviris.

 For businesses that have their own production backlogs or those looking to solve their supplier backlogs impacting their operations, companies like MADI that specialize in contingency planning and providing contingency staffing solutions specifically for staff shortages.
 Traditionally, this service has been used during labor disputes -- for when a union workforce goes on strike or is involved in a lockout at their facility -- but as it turns out, this method for sourcing workers nationwide and quickly mobilizing experienced workforces across the country is a PERFECT solution for staff shortages and skills gaps.

 Why consider a staffing contingency plan for labor shortages?

 Companies have traditionally relied upon regular local staffing agencies to fill in these staffing gaps, but these agencies are experiencing the same hiring challenges as the businesses they're servicing.
 A lack of available candidates often results in staffing agencies delivering unskilled and under-qualified candidates creating setbacks such as longer training periods, high turnover, and increased costs -- which is not a recipe for achieving operational stability and catching up on production backlogs.